jensecj/jackup/README.md

 $ jackup sync <profile name>
 ```
 Jackup will then try to sync to all available tasks, it will perform
-synchronization in the order determined by each tasks priority, from smallest
+synchronization in the order determined by each tasks order, from smallest
 to largest (smallest will be synchronized first).
 If either the source or destination of a task is unavailable
 (no SSH-connection, unmounted, etc.) Jackup will tell you.